theGreatHerrLebert/ionmob/README.md

 We think: The recent triumph of ion mobility enhanced mass spectrometry paves the way for expressive predictors by providing previously unavailable amounts of training data!

 ---
-### Can I still use ionmob even if am no machine learning expert?
+### Can I still use ionmob even if I am no machine learning expert?
 Definitely yes!
 We implemented and pretrained models of different complexity that allow for in silico prediction of CCS values for peptide ions of different charge states out-of-the-box.
 They are easily integratable into your existing proteomics workflows.